moshoodabdullahi/js-calculator/README.md

 > A Calculator webpage built using CSS Variables, Js: addEventListener, querySelector, CSS Flexbox, CSS Grid, Typography and Semantic HTML.

+## Overview

+When a user is working with the calculator, the user should be able to:

+- User should be able to enter up to 13 digit for both sides when working with the calculator and same applies to result size.

 ![screenshot](./app_screenshot.png)

 ## Built With